vrk-kpa/opendata/README.rst

     ckan.plugins = qa <other-plugins>

-If you have data based on organizations you can enable the option organization feature sets with in the QA extension by adding the following to your CKAN .ini
+If you have data based on organisations you can enable the option organization feature sets with in the QA extension by adding the following to your CKAN .ini
 file:

 ::

-    qa.organizations = True
+    qa.organisations = True

 You can run the paster entry point to update or clean up package-scores from the plugin directory using the following command: